RealLukeMartin/loku/README.md

 The [app_name] will be the preceding words before "-drupal" on the drupal pod.

 # Still in Active Development
-If you have any problem please post an issue.
+If you have any problem please create an issue.